The Milne spacetime and the hadronic Rindler horizon: Introduction

 Nastase \cite{HN} stated that the fireball observed at RHIC is a dual BH with a temperature proportional to the pion mass and with a value about the experimental ''freeze out'' temperature of $176 ~MeV$.
 The core of the fireball is the pion field soliton .
 Moreover, the BH created in the collision has no any singularity at its centre and decay products are all thermally distributed.

-Luzum and Romatschke \cite{LR} consider dissipative hydrodynamics offer a sensible description of the experimental data for the properties of RHIC.
+Luzum and Romatschke\cite{LR} consider dissipative hydrodynamics offer a sensible description of the experimental data for the properties of RHIC.
 It is a system expanding in a boost invariant fashion (when the hydrodynamical variables are independent on rapidity) along the longitudinal direction (Bjorken expansion).
 The fluid is thus comoving in the Milne coordinates \cite{KLT} which are most appropriate as the outcome of the collision taking place in the Rindler wedge $t \succ |x|$.
 In addition, the hydrodynamic variables are independent on the rapidity $y$ and the transverse directions to the expansion.
 Kajantie et al. conjectured that the 4 - dimensional QCD matter undergoing scale free Bjorken expansion contains a Casimir - type contribution (vacuum energy term) to the holographic stress tensor.

-Nakamura and Sang-Jin Sin \cite{NS} have remarked that, since the RHIC fireball is expanding along the collisional axis , we need to understand AdS/CFT in the time dependent regime .
-In Milne's frame all the fluid points are at rest and , therefore, they share the same proper time since the real fireball produced by RHIC experiments is localized (the central rapidity region playing the basic role).
+Nakamura and Sang-Jin Sin \cite{NS} have remarked that, since the RHIC fireball is expanding along the collisional axis, we need to understand AdS/CFT in the time dependent regime.
+In Milne's frame all the fluid points are at rest and, therefore, they share the same proper time since the real fireball produced by RHIC experiments is localized (the central rapidity region playing the basic role).

-We mention that the Hawking - Unruh radiation has never been observed in astrophysics so far \cite{CGI} .
-The thermal hadron spectra in RHIC may thus be the first experimental opportunity to detect such radiation.\\ Throughout the paper the conventions $G = c = 1$ will be used.
+We mention that the Hawking - Unruh radiation has never been observed in astrophysics so far\cite{CGI}.
+The thermal hadron spectra in RHIC may thus be the first experimental opportunity to detect such radiation.\\ Throughout the paper the conventions $G = c = k_{B} = \hbar = 1$ are used.